 Quinault Special Payment - 45 percent of the gross receipts generated by the Quinault Special Management Area is distributed to the State of Washington for the benefit of public roads and public schools.
 This amount is combined with the 25-Percent Payment to Washington State to make one payment.
 Washington State distributes Quinault payments to the counties as part of its 25-Percent Payment.
+These funds are separate from the 45 percent of gross receipts generated by the Quinault Special Management Area transferred to the Secretary of the Interior for use by the Quinault Indian Nation.

-Arkansas Smoky Quartz Payment - 50 percent of the receipts from the sale of quartz mined on the Ouachita National Forest in Arkansas is distributed to Arkansas for the benefit of public roads and public schools of the counties in which the forest is situated.
+Arkansas Quartz Payment - 50 percent of the receipts from the sale of quartz mined on the Ouachita National Forest in Arkansas is distributed to Arkansas for the benefit of public roads and public schools of the counties in which the national forest is situated.
 The Forest Service calculates these payments by subtracting the quartz receipts from the forest receipts and applying the 50 percent rate to these quartz receipts.
-The quartz payment is added to the State's 25-Percent Payment and distributed in one lump sum.
+The quartz payment is added to the State's 25-Percent Payment and distributed in one payment.